 Examples of Evaporation

 Two familiar examples of evaporation are sweating and the rain cycle.
-When we are hot or undergo strenuous activity, our bodies produce sweat.
-The sweat on our skin gains energy from the body and eventually evaporates, in turn cooling us down.
+When you are hot or undergo strenuous activity, your body produce sweat.
+The sweat on your skin gains energy from the body and eventually evaporates, in turn cooling you down.
 In weather, evaporation is demonstrated during the rain cycle.
 Water on earth's surface evaporates and travels up through the atmosphere, where it's cooler.
 The cooler temperatures cause the vapor to condense back into water droplets, which come together to form clouds.
 When the cloud becomes saturated, the droplets fall to the ground as rain.

 Distillation is a controlled process commonly used in chemistry to separate mixtures of liquids.
 The process includes boiling a liquid and then collecting the vapor as it cools and condenses back into liquid form.
 Boiling is similar to evaporation because both processes turn a liquid into a gas.
 However, when a liquid is boiled, the molecules gain more energy and the vapor pressure is more than the atmospheric pressure.
 Because of the pressure difference, gas bubbles from all through the liquid are able to rise up and escape as vapor.
 Different compounds have different boiling points, so in a liquid mixture, the compounds with lower boiling points evaporate first.

 Examples of Distillation

 Aside from being used in the chemistry lab, distillation is used for many other commercial processes.
 Salt water is turned into fresh water through distillation.
 Various forms of fuel, such as gasoline, are separated from crude oil by distillation.
 Alcoholic beverages are made through distillation.
 The alcohol is boiled off from the rest of the mixture and collected in a concentrated format.